Eric-McKinney/mint/README.md

 - [ ] Add ability to import scripts into mint shell session
 - [ ] Add ability to import scripts in other scripts
     - [ ] Avoid circular imports
+- [ ] Add curses based tui which shows defined variables and their values in real time alongside mint shell